The Top 10 Female Crypto Influencers to Watch in 2022

 @Melt_Dem (238.1K Followers)

 Bitcoin specialist Demirors is Chief Strategy Officer at digital asset investment firm CoinShares, which manages $4 billion in assets.
-She is a founding member and co-chair of the World Economic Forum Cryptocurrency Council has created crypto courses on platforms like Skillshare and has spoken extensively on women in crypto.
+She is a founding member and co-chair of the World Economic Forum Cryptocurrency Council.
+She has also created crypto courses on platforms like Skillshare and has spoken extensively on women in crypto.

 2. Layah Heilpern